The EU-commission wants to implement a social protocol or a European pillar of social rights within EU. This would give EU even more power.

 In November 2017 there will be a EU-summit in Gothenburg Sweden regarding the European pillar of human rights.

 CRITIQUE AGAINST THE EUROPEAN PILLAR OF HUMAN RIGHTS

 It looks though that everyone hasn’t bought the nice promises from the EU-commission regarding the European pillar of human rights.
 In the video below MEP David Coburn from the EFDD-group in the EU-parliament gives his opinion on the European pillar of social rights

-” Surely if you got an economic mess you cannot possibly improve peoples social conditions.
+” Surely if you got an economic mess you cannot possibly improve people’s social conditions.
 That is complete common sense.
-Otherwise it’s economic illiteracy.
-Could you expand or explain to me why, if you got a catastrophic economic situation, you can’t possibly help peoples social movement or improve their social lives.
+Otherwise its economic illiteracy.
+Could you expand or explain to me why, if you got a catastrophic economic situation, you can’t possibly help people’s social movement or improve their social lives.
 The best way to improve social rights is to have a booming economy.
-Everything else I think is nonsens.
-Could you please enlight me how to reverse gravity.
+Everything else I think is nonsense.
+Could you please enlighten me how to reverse gravity.
 I really like to know”.

 EU-MEP Fredrick Federley:

 So is the European pillar of social rights a good thing?
-Well if you like Brussel to rule your countries welfare system, your pensions, your workers wages, your unemployment rules, your health care, your education and so forth, then the European pillar of social rights is a good thing.
+Well if you like Brussels to rule your country’s welfare system, your pensions, your workers wages, your unemployment rules, your health care, your education and so forth, then the European pillar of social rights is a good thing.
 But if you on the other hand would like your own country to decide these things without interference from the EU, then the European pillar of social rights is a bad thing.
 Why?
-Because it’s the same old EU trying to take power from its memberstates and put the power in Brussel instead.

 THE EFDD-GROUP IN THE EU-PARLIAMENT